micmejia/bible-dump/AMPC/Numbers/Num 7.md

-And [^a]for the sacrifice of peace offerings, two oxen, five rams, five male goats, five male lambs a year old.
+And for the sacrifice of peace offerings, two oxen, five rams, five male goats, five male lambs a year old.
 This was the offering of Nahshon son of Amminadab.